theblaisecode/theblaisecode/README.md

 **`{{ inside curly braces }}`**

-Hi there 👋, I'm Blaise, a Front-End Engineer, building my version of the digital world one step at a time.
-All coding projects are built from the ground up—from planning and designing all the way to solving real-life problems through code.
+Hi there 👋 I'm Blaise, a Front-End Engineer, building my version of the digital world one step at a time.
+All coding projects are built from the ground up—from planning and designing to solving real-life problems through code.

 <br/>